It all boils down to how much work is involved.

 Expensive Website Design & Development Mistakes To Avoid

 - Faulty technology.
 The theme and plugins you use to build your site matter.
 Shoddy, untested coding can result in security risks, software incompatibilities and site instability.
 Stick with proven, name brands that continually test and support their products.
-Use premium digital components, otherwise you may be constantly fixing your site or worse — rebuilding your entire site from scratch.
+Use premium digital components, otherwise, you may be constantly fixing your site or worse — rebuilding your entire site from scratch.

 - Incompetent idiots.
 Beware of knuckleheads knowing just enough to make them dangerous.
 A few years ago I hired a subcontractor to assist with some custom programming on a large project.
 A few weeks into the project it became clear he didn’t know what he was doing.
 He talked a good game, but couldn’t deliver.
 So I fired him and cut our losses — but only after wasting precious time and money on a project with a deadline.
 Do your best to carefully vet people before hiring them.

 - Bad advice and information.
 This has cost me more time and money than anything.
 Tens of thousands of dollars and years of my life I will never get back.
-It wasn’t always directly related website design and development.
+It wasn’t always directly related to website design and development.
 Sometimes they were ancillary things like SEO, Google advertising, Facebook marketing, content marketing, business development, etc. Most of it was hype and fluff that didn’t deliver results as advertised.
 Bottom line, if it sounds too good to be true it probably is.
 There are no magic bullets.
 Success takes time, effort and persistence.
 Period.

 No need for you to repeat these mistakes.